DmxLarchey/The-Braga-Method/theories/dfs_xleroy/README.md

 As to why X. Leroy did not favor this external nesting over the inlined one, we can only speculate:
 - this could be related to the target audience which prefers _concrete_ recursion combined with explicit pattern matching over the use of _abstract_ external combinators like `fold` or even `map`;
-- but also, we spot a technical difficulty that could have prevented him from doing so, a difficulty that we already encountered ourselves (with eg. unbounded minimisation or iterations of partial recursive functions) and which is the following:
+- but also, we spot a technical difficulty that could have prevented him from considering the external nesting _at the Coq level_, a difficulty that we already encountered ourselves (with eg. unbounded minimisation or iterations of partial recursive functions) and which is the following:
   - `foldleft` is a _higher-order_ function while `dfs_list` is just _first-order_;
   - while it is easy to write down `fold_left` in Coq (it is actually part of the `List` module in the standard library), this function cannot be applied to DFS because DFS is inherently a partial function, and `fold_left` assumes a total function as input parameter;
   - Ocaml does not distinguish partial functions from total function, but in Coq, partial functions are represented as total functions restricted by propositional pre-conditions;